Do Lab Created Diamonds Test Positive on a Diamond Tester?

 Considering a lab-grown diamond but worried it won’t past the muster if tested on a diamond tester?
 Fear not, you’ve come to the right place.
 The TLDR — lab created diamonds test positive on a diamond tester BUT there are three key ways in which they differ.

 Cubic zirconia and moissanite are simulants – lab-grown diamonds, are, as the name suggests, diamonds.
 They have the same chemical, physical, and optical properties as mined diamonds much to the mining industry’s chagrin.
-Unlike diamond simulants such as CZ or Moissanite, lab-created diamonds will test positive when using a diamond tester because we’ll repeat it, they are diamonds.
-Rest assured that according to both Frank Darling and the FTC your diamond is a diamond whether it was created in a lab or not.
+Unlike diamond simulants such as CZ or Moissanite, lab-created diamonds will test positive when using a diamond tester.
+This is because, we’ll repeat it, they are diamonds.
+According to both Frank Darling and the FTC, your diamond is a diamond whether it was created in a lab or not.

-Now that we’ve gotten that out of the way — from time to time a salesperson on the internet will claim to be able to tell the difference between a mined diamond and a lab-created diamond while providing limited details on how they achieve such a miraculous feat.
+Now that’s out of the way, let’s move on.
+From time to time a salesperson on the internet will claim to be able to tell the difference between a mined diamond and a lab-created diamond while providing limited details on how they achieve such a miraculous feat.

-To set the record straight, we’re going to break down the only three real physical differences between a lab-created diamond and a mined diamond.
-While none of these traits have an effect on the integrity, optics, or beauty of the diamond — they’re important to know about.
-There’s a lot of misinformation out there and if you’re like us, you like to get to the bottom of things.
+There are three physical differences between lab-created and mined diamonds.
+None of these differences have an effect on the integrity, optics, or beauty of the diamond.
 Brace yourself; this is going to get technical.

-Natural diamonds can be grouped into two main categories, called type Ia and type IIa.
+Experts group natural diamonds into two main categories — type Ia and type IIa.